E :Environment

 Biogas

 Food waste used to go to a landfill at the Tirunelveli Plant in India.
 In addition to a hygiene-related issue, the generation of methane, whose emission factor is 25 times higher than that of CO2, used to be a persistent problem.
 To cope with this, we built a biogas plant and began to process 250kg of food waste per day to generate gas in FY2019.
-In 2022, LPG gas consumption was reduced by 352kg, resulting in a reduction of 1.06t-CO2.
+In 2023, LPG gas consumption was reduced by 355kg, resulting in a reduction of 1.07t-CO2.

 Energy-saving monthly activities

-Under the slogan of "Let us care for our region and earth: Start winter energy saving toward carbon neutrality," after sharing recognition on the significance of energy saving, that is, "strengthening corporate competitiveness through cost reductions, responding to fossil fuel depletion, reducing impact on the global environment, and fulfilling corporate social responsibility," and after carrying our adequate preparations, the production department, the equipment maintenance department, and administration department made concerted and united efforts and accumulated multiple small effects and results during the "Energy-Saving Month" of February.
+Under the slogan of "Let's Conquer Winter with Energy-Saving Actions!" after sharing recognition on the significance of energy saving, that is, "strengthening corporate competitiveness through cost reductions, responding to fossil fuel depletion, reducing impact on the global environment, and fulfilling corporate social responsibility," and after carrying our adequate preparations, the production department, the equipment maintenance department, and administration department made concerted and united efforts and accumulated multiple small effects and results during the "Energy-Saving Month" of February.
 For example, in an energy-saving diagnosis, the maintenance department conducted inspection on equipment and found steam and air leakage, and repaired the leaks.

 Education activities during the Energy Saving Month